 6) The multipath fading emulators shall be configured according to the corresponding channel model defined in annex G.

-7) Adjust the test signal mean power so the calibrated radiated SNR value at the SAN receiver is as specified in clause 11.2.4.5 for SAN type 1-O, and that the SNR at the SAN receiver is not impacted by the noise floor.
+7) Adjust the test signal mean power so the calibrated radiated SNR value at the SAN receiver is as specified in clause 11.2.4.5 and clause 11.2.4.6 for SAN type 1-O and SAN type 2-O respectively, and that the SNR at the SAN receiver is not impacted by the noise floor.

 The power level for the transmission may be set such that the AWGN level at the RIB is equal to the AWGN level in table 11.2.4.4.2-2.